carvel-dev/carvel/site/content/blog/incorporating-external-resources-in-kapp.md

 We know that the namespace will be created by a controller at some point of time, but how do we make sure that we are creating our resources after the namespace has been created.
 Should we wait for the creation of the namespace and then deploy our app?
 Sounds mundane, right?
 Well, we do have a solution for this which will allow us to deploy the app and let kapp do the waiting on it's own.
 We will use the `kapp.k14s.io/exists` annotation for this.

 ## How to use the _exists_ annotation
 To use the _exists_ annotation, we would need the basic information of the resource that we want to wait for.
 By basic, we mean the information that uniquely identifies the resource.
-For example, we would need the _apiVersion_, _kind_ and _name_ of a namespace to wait for it.
+In our case, we would need the _apiVersion_, _kind_ and _name_ of a namespace to wait for it.
 Next step is to add this information in the yaml along with the other resources and add the exists annotation to it.
 So, our yaml would now look something like this.

 ```yaml